 Although mice can go without water for 20 days (mice can get hydrated from the food they eat), they do like damp areas where they can come and get a drink at their convenience.

-That means If you have leaky pipes or a leaky roof that you haven’t fixed yet can attract mice to your home.
-Like leaving pet food out, leaving water out for your pets may draw their attention.
+If you have leaky pipes or a leaky roof that you haven’t fixed yet, you may attract mice to your home.

 Is Your House Warm?

 Hopefully, in the winter, you are turning on the heat and keeping yourself, your family, and your home warm because the weather is cold.
-For this reason, mice will also enter your home.
-They are looking for shelter from the cold weather.

 Where Do Mice Enter Your House?

-When it comes to mice entering your home the inside of your clean house is not going to matter as much as the outside.
-Mice are usually going to enter your home from the exterior and not by going through the front door on their own.
+Mice enter your home from the exterior and not by going through the front door.
 They look for entry points like cracks, gaps, and holes in the foundation, roof, and pipes coming in and out of your house.

 Mice are small, flexible creatures, and if they can stick their head in something like a crack, gap, or hole, the rest of their body will fit as well.